General Requirements, Definitions, & Prohibitions

 Streams Open to Year-Round Trout Fishing

-The sections of streams are open to trout fishing year-round, according to the following rules:
+The sections of streams listed are open to trout fishing year-round, according to the following rules:

 Only artificial flies or lures may be used, except during the open season for trout (second Saturday in April through Oct.
 31).